simon-ament/Study/content/🚑 Software-Technik/01_software.md

 - **Code of Conduct:** a set of **rules** that members of an organization or people with a particular job or position must follow
 - **Contract:** a document that states and explains a formal **agreement** between two different people or groups, or the agreement itself

-## Essential and Accidential Properties
+## Essential and Accidental Properties
 1. **Invisibility** – the source code and the UI are very partial visualizations
 	- *Software lacks a physical, spatial, or geometric representation*
 	- **Particularly challenging:** Legacy systems | Blackbox frameworks | Code-generated components | Embedded systems | Unreachable code | Untested code | AI-based systems